mrienzom/gettingandcleaningdata/README.md

-# gettingandcleaningdata
+# Coursera - Getting and Cleaning Data
-Getting and Cleaning Data - Final Project
+## Final Project

 The script "run_analysis.R" is intended to combine the processed data from files in the UCI HAR Dataset [1] into a single tidy table containing the averages for